$C^{1,\alpha}$-Regularity of Quasilinear equations on the Heisenberg Group: Abstract

 \section{Abstract}

 In this article, we reproduce results of classical regularity theory of quasilinear elliptic equations in the divergence form, in the setting of Heisenberg Group.
-The conditions encompass a very wide class of equations with isotropic growth conditions, which are a generalization of the $p$-Laplace type equations in this respect; these also include all equations with polynomial or exponential type growth.
-In addition, some even more general conditions have also been explored.
+The considered cases encompass a very wide class of equations with isotropic growth conditions that are generalizations of the $p$-Laplacian type equation and also include equations with polynomial or exponential type growth.
+Some more general conditions have also been explored.

 \phantomsection